Over the Years at Port Shepstone High School

 At the end of 1991, Mr Rowe, after serving as Principal for 17 years, retired and Mr P.G. van der Watt was appointed Headmaster at the beginning of 1992.
 Mr van der Watt transferred to Head Office in 1996 where he served as a Superintendent of Education.

 Mr Black took over as Acting Principal in July 1996, and was confirmed in the post in 1998.
 Mr P. McKillen took on the reigns of principal from 2002, until he retired in …..
 Mr D. Salotto served as Acting Principal until Mr Jenkins started as Principal from 2014 until 2020.
-Mrs K. Nel was inducted in as the Acting Principal upon his retirement.
+Mrs K. Nel was inducted in as the Acting Principal upon his retirement, and officially took over the reins on December 1st 2020.

 THE SCHOOL BADGE STORY